Acefylline

-Acefylline (INN), also known as acetyloxytheophylline, is a stimulant drug of the xanthine chemical class.
+Acefylline (INN), also known as 7-theophyllineacetic acid, is a stimulant drug of the xanthine chemical class.
 It acts as an adenosine receptor antagonist.
 It is combined with diphenhydramine in the pharmaceutical preparation etanautine to help offset diphenhydramine induced drowsiness.

 A silanol–mannuronic acid conjugate of acefylline, acefylline methylsilanol mannuronate (INCI; trade name Xantalgosil C) is marketed as a lipolytic phosphodiesterase inhibitor.
 It is used as an ingredient in cosmeceuticals for the treatment of cellulite and as a skin conditioner.